doctrine-extensions/DoctrineExtensions/doc/frameworks/laminas.md

 #### ORM Filter Configuration

 The below example shows a configuration adding the filter to the default entity manager.
+To enable the filter, you can follow the [Filters documentation guide](https://www.doctrine-project.org/projects/doctrine-orm/en/latest/reference/filters.html#disabling-enabling-filters-and-setting-parameters).

 ```php
 <?php